-6. 21.
-While Captain Gardiner was at London, in one of the Journies he made upon this Occasion, he, with that Frankness which was natural to him, and which in those Days was not always under the most prudent Restraint, ventured to predict, from what he knew of the bad State of the French King's Health, that he would not live Six Weeks.
-This was made known by fome Spies who were at St. James's, and came to be reported at the Court of Versailles; for he received Letters from fome Friends at Paris, advising him not to return thither, unless he could reconcile himself to a Lodging in the Bastile.
+§.
+21. While Captain Gardiner was at London, in one of the Journies he made upon this Occasion, he, with that Franknefs which was natural to him, and which in those Days was not always under the most prudent Refraint, ventured to predict, from what he knew of the bad State of the French King's Health, that he would not live fix Weeks.
+This was made known by fome Spics who were at St. James's, and received Letters from fome Friends at Paris, advising him not to return thither, unless he could reconcile himself to a Lodging in the Bastile.
 But he was soon free from that Apprehension; for, if I mistake not, before half that Time was accomplished, Lewis xiv. died ; and it is generally thought, his Death was haftened by a very accidental Circumstance, which had some Reference to the Captain's Prophecy.
-For the last Time he ever dined in publick, which was a very little while after the Report of it had been made there, he happened to discover our British Envoy among, the Spectators.
-The Penetration of this illustrious.
-Person was too great, and his Attachment to the Interest of his Royal Master too well known, not to render him very disagreeable to that crafty and tyrannical Prince, whom Gop had so long suffered to be the Difgrace of Monarchy, and the Scourge of Europe.
-He at first appeared very languid, as indeed he was; but on casting his Eye upon the Earl of Stair, he affected to appear before him in a much better State of Health than he really was: and therefore, as if he had been awaken'd on a sudden from some deep Reverie, he immediately put himself into an erect Posture, called up a laboured Vivacity into his Countenance, and eat much more heartily than was by any Means adviseable, repeating it two or three Times to a Nobleman (I think the Duke of Bourbon,) then in waiting, " Methinks I eat very well, for " a Man who is to die fo foon ."
-But this Inroad upon that Regularity of living, which he had for some Time observed, agreed fo ill with him, that he never recovered this Meal, but died in less than a
+For the last Time he ever dined in publick, which was a very little while after the Report of it had been made there. he happened to discover our British Envisy among the Spectators.
+The Penetration of this illustrious Person was too great, and his Attachment to the Interest of his Royal Mafter too well known, not to render him? very difagreeable to that crafty and tyrannical Prince, whom Gob had to long suffered to be the Disgrace of Monarchy, and the Scourge of Europe.
+He at first appeared very languid, as indeed he was; but on casting his Eve upon the Earl of Stair; he affected to appear before him in a much better State of Health than he really was ; and therefore, as if he had been awaken'd on a fudden from fome deep Reverie, he immediately put himfelf hito an erect Posture, called up a laboured Vivacity into his Countenance, and eat much more heartily than was by any Means adviseable, repeating it two or three Times to a Nobleman (I think the Duke of Bourbon,) then in waiting, " Methinks I. " eat very well, for a Man who is to die fo foon +" But this Intoad upon that Regularity of Living, which he had for forme Time observed, agreed so ill with him, that he never recovered this Meal, but died in less than a Fortnight.
+This gave Occasion for some humourous People to fay, that Old Lewis, after all, was killed by a Briton.
+But if this Story be true, (which Ithink there can be no Room to doubt, as the Colonel from whom I have often heard it, though abient, could scarce be misinformed,) it might more properly be faid, that he fell by his own Vanity; in which View I thought it so remarkable, as not to be unworthy a

 ^{} Sept.
-1, 1715.

-^{} Il me semble, que je ne mange pas mal pour un Homme qui devoit mourir si tôt.
+1, 1715. + Il me femble, que je ne mange pas mal pour un Homme qui devoit mourir fi tôt.